 The one area in which nicotine is still permitted is in “organic” crops since nicotine is derived from a plant.
 Some countries have banned the use of nicotine as an insecticide and it appears likely that even the use for organic food will soon be eliminated.

 Nicotine’s effects depend on the blood level.

-As the day progresses the levels of nicotine in the blood stream fluctuates.
-After each smoke the level rises.
+As the day progresses the levels of nicotine in the bloodstream fluctuate.
+After each smoke, the level rises.
 The body, principally the liver, attempts to remove the toxin and the level is reduced.
 This up-down action creates the craving the smoker experiences.

 The administration of any drug in many small doses, particularly by smoking, increases the addiction potential.

 Late in the day, the smoker will have achieved a relatively high level of nicotine in the bloodstream.
 At high doses, the nicotine begins to depress systems in the body.
 Just before bedtime, the habitual smoker will smoke more in a shorter period of time in an effort to relax for sleep.
 The level of nicotine will slowly fall during the night as the liver detoxifies the drug.

 Smokers instinctively respond to these low dose – high dose effects.
 A smoker who is trying to feel stimulated will take many short puffs.
 The smoker trying to sedate themselves will take fewer long puffs and raise the level in the bloodstream more rapidly.

 It seems likely that many poisonous chemicals would affect the body in the same biphasic way.
 At low doses, the poison stimulates the body to defend itself and at high doses, the body shuts down under the effects of the poison.
 Nicotine, unlike many other poisons, is different in that it is able to produce these body and mind-altering effects which users find so pleasant while producing the diseases and death slowly over time rather than quickly.